Conspiracy theories about the kidnapping and murder of Aldo Moro: Role of Steve Pieczenik

-Steve Pieczenik was an American negotiatior and expert in terrorism who was sent by the State Department at the request of Cossiga and remained in Italy for three weeks during Moro's detention.
+Steve Pieczenik was an American negotiator and expert in terrorism who was sent by the State Department at the request of Cossiga and remained in Italy for three weeks during Moro's detention.
 He later collaborated with Tom Clancy as a novel and cinematic writer.
-His presence in Italy as a member of one of the crisis committees was revealed only in the early 1990s.
-Pieczenik had written a relation in which he spoke about the possible effects of Moro's abduction, the possibility that the Red Brigades had been infiltrated by Italian agents, and also gave advice about how to find the terrorists.
-Eventually, Pieczenik declared that this relation was false, since the ideas included were similar to those of Ferracuti, the P2-affiliated criminologist and member of the secret committee.
+Pieczenik's presence in Italy as a member of one of the crisis committees was revealed only in the early 1990s (although writers such as Robert Katz had noted his role as Cossiga's "crisis management" expert as early as 1980).
+Pieczenik wrote about the possible effects of Moro's abduction, the possibility that the Red Brigades had been infiltrated by Italian agents, and also gave advice about how to find the terrorists.
+Eventually, Pieczenik declared that much of this was false, since the ideas included were similar to those of Ferracuti, the P2-affiliated criminologist and member of the secret committee.
 Pieczenik also stated that he did not release any written document.
 According to what was revealed by Cossiga and by Pieczenik himself, his initial idea was to show the will to negotiate, with the goal of gaining time and in the hope that the terrorists would make some error from which they could be detected.
 During later interviews, Pieczenik declared that there were numerous leaks about the discussions made at the committee.
 He said:

 I found myself in a room with numerous generals and politicians, all people who knew [Moro] well, and...
 Well, I felt that no one of them liked Moro or appreciated him as a person, including Cossiga.
 It was clear that I was not speaking with his allies. ...
 After a while I recognized that what happened in the meeting room was leaking outside.
 I knew it because there were people who – including the BR themselves – were releasing declarations which could stem only from within our group. ...
 I thus decided to reduce the number of participants, but the leakage continued to grow, so that at the end there were only two.
 I and Cossiga.
 But the leakage did not stop.

 Pieczenik declared that, once returned to the United States, he met an alleged Argentinian secret agent who knew everything that had happened at the Italian crisis committee.
 Pieczenik explained the leak to Argentina with the presence in the committee of numerous members of the P2 lodge, which had strong ties with the South American country; Gelli, the P2's founder, had lived for a period there.
 In a later interview to French journalist Emmanuel Amara, Pieczenik declared: